unraid/docs/docs/unraid-os/manual/docker-management.md

   will be mapped.
 - The Host path represents the path the Container volume will map to on your Unraid system.
-- The Access Mode specifier what the container can do with the files/folders to which it has been given access.
+- The Access Mode specifies what the container can do with the files/folders to which it has been given access.
 It is good practice to give the most restrictive access that is consistent with the container being able to run successfully.